qmtran/openstack-labs/lab-01/README.md

     > :white_check_mark: **Additional Info**:
     >
+    > * `stack.sh` is a very long, but well documented script.
+Check it out [here](http://docs.openstack.org/developer/devstack/stack.sh.html).
+    >
-    > In order to capture the printed results of `stack.sh` we pipe it to a file
+    > *  In order to capture the printed results of `stack.sh` we pipe it to a file
     >   * `2>&1` pipes stderr to stdout (allowing us to capture both)
     >   * `|` is a pipe, it sends values to the next command
     >   * `tee` is splits a pipe (like a "T) it sends printed results to a file `stack.log` in addition to printing to the screen